Portuguese

 Well then…, portuguese language.
 As I have hinted above, that 2020 stint in lockdown, spurred me to use time intensely with pleasant chores in order to forget the “bug”.
 One of these ones was cooking very simple savoury meals (I’m almost a five stars Chef – in the hobbyist category, of course…) and, because good food generally lets you accrue unwanted weight, I did some simple gymnastics exercises.

-In Africa there are six of these big and small portuguese speaking former colonies: Angola, Cabo Verde, Guinea-Bissáu, Mozambique, Santo Tomé y Príncipe and Guinea Ecuadorial (in center West-Africa); in the South East Asia there is Timor-Leste, which is a section of the indonesian island Timor.
-And then Macau, while in the Americas, the only area which had been firmly colonized was current Brazil.
+In Africa there are six of these big and small portuguese speaking former colonies: Angola, Cabo Verde, Guinea-Bissáu, Mozambique, Santo Tomé y Príncipe, and Guinea Ecuadorial (in center West-Africa); in the South East Asia there is Timor-Leste, which is a section of the indonesian island Timor.
+And then Macau, while in the Americas, the only area which had been firmly colonized is current Brazil.

-Nevertheless, if you wish to memorize this language for a long span of time, you need to look for the origin of that single word which can be found in another link: Meu dicionario.
-Another useful site is Priberam, which accepts, as the previous mentioned one, only single words, although you won’t find there the origin of that word.
+Nevertheless, if you wish to memorize this language for a long span of time, you need to look for the etymology, that is the origin of that single word which can be found in another link: Meu dicionario.

-For the verb’s conjugation you can quickly rely on brazilian Bab.la, but be aware that a couple of verbal tenses lack there compared to continental portuguese.
-Most dictionaries on line – as you may guess – refer to Brazilian portuguese, reflecting the current population disparity between Portugal (10,2 millions) and Brasil (216), therefore, if you wish to peruse all portuguese continental tenses, you shoud get specific Apps: one of these is “Português – Verb forms” by Laura Müller.
+For the verb’s conjugation you can quickly rely on the brazilian link Bab.la, but be aware that a couple of verbal tenses lack there compared to continental portuguese.
+Most dictionaries on line – as you may guess – refer to Brazilian portuguese, reflecting the current population disparity between Portugal (10.420 millions 2024 ) and Brasil (212.6 also in 2024), therefore, if you wish to peruse all portuguese continental tenses, you shoud get specific Apps: one of these is “Português – Verb forms” by Laura Müller.

 A cartoon by Bartoon – a cartoonist who cooperates with the portuguese daily Público – epitomizes Portugal’s stainless steel cooperation and friendship with England.
 A patron hails the barman: Bom dia (good morning) and gets a Hello as answer; Hello?!
 Then you speak english? – So what?
 Aren’t we a Commonwealth country?

 As a matter of fact, Portugal Kingdom was saved by England a second time in 1762, when the lusitanian land was invaded by Spain.
 And a third time occurred in 1807, during Napoleonic wars.
-Before the French troops reached the capital, a huge english fleet had moored in front of Lisbon to embark the King and his court to bring them in Brazil where was proclaimed the Reign of Brazil and Algarve – the only portuguese region not occupied by France.
+Before the French troops reached the capital, a huge english fleet had moored in front of Lisbon to embark the King and his court to bring them in Brazil where was proclaimed the Reign of Brazil, and Algarve, which was the only portuguese region not occupied by France.
 No wonder if nowadays Algarve is the preferred tourist resort by English travellers.

-So, for a quick learning of portuguese, you need also to subscribe to a newspaper on line for which I would suggest the above mentioned Público.
-His current director – Manuel Carvalho – is a dynamic manager who frequently writes editorials covering many aspects of national and international affairs.
-The newspaper benefits also from a partnership with the Washington Post, therefore you get – translated in portuguese, of course – the most important break-news and essays.
+Now, for a quick learning of portuguese, you need also to subscribe to a newspaper on line for which I would suggest the above mentioned Público.
+His current director – David pontes – is a quiet, pragmatic, hard working manager who frequently writes editorials covering many aspects of national and international affairs.
+The newspaper benefits also from a partnership with the Washington Post, therefore you get – translated in portuguese, of course – the most important WAPO’s break-news and essays.
 Público boasts also many top native columnists of whom I would mention:

-Jorge Almeida Fernandes – whose articles should be a must to read – with his column “O Estado das Coisas.
+Jorge Almeida Fernandes – whose articles should be a must for anyone to read and mull over – with his column “O Estado das Coisas.
 Notas sobre o mundo que não compreendemos.”
 (The states of things.
 Notes about the world that we do not understand).

 António Guerreiro, an intellectual who often writes on topics not deeply scrutinized by the international press; one of his editorial – in September 2022 – was “A sobriedade que aí vem”, The coming sobriety;